-You are now ready to study THE HOMESCHOOLING SUBJECTS which make up your homeschool Curriculum.
+You are now ready to study THE HOMESCHOOLING SUBJECTS which make up your homeschool Curriculum - your particular course of study.

 If you haven't decided on your Course of Study (Curriculum) you won't know what subjects you should be studying and why.
 If this describes you come back to this page when you have completed: Step Two: The Curriculum

-As a Christian I believe that since God is the author of all things, all of life and all that is to be known is connected and intertwined.
+As a Christian it is my firm belief that since God is the author of all things, all of life and all that is to be known is connected and intertwined.

 However, in reality, we like to separate knowledge into compartments.
 We like to divide and classify what is to be known into divisions of which we can make sense.